French Somaliland in World War II: Rallying and liberation

 A few defections from French Somaliland took place in 1941.
 Some air force pilots escaped to Aden to join the Escadrille française d'Aden under Jacques Dodelier, and Captain Edmond Magendie began training some non-commissioned officers who would become the backbone of the Bataillon de tirailleurs somalis (FR), which later fought in Europe.
 Some Free French sloops also took part in the blockade.
-The Commander-in-Chief, East Africa, William Platt, codenamed the negotiations for the surrender of French Somaliland "Pentagon", because there were five sides: himself, the Vichy governor, the Free French, the British minister at Addis Ababa (Robert Howe), and the United States.
-The American consul at Aden, Clare H. Timberlake, even bluffed the acting British governor, John Hall, into getting Frederick Hards, AOC Aden, to fly him to Djibouti to interview Nouailhetas before his dismissal.
+The Commander-in-Chief, East Africa, William Platt, codenamed the negotiations for the surrender of French Somaliland "Pentagon", because there were five sides: himself, the Vichy governor, the Free French, the British minister at Addis Ababa Robert George Howe, and the United States.
+The American consul at Aden, Clare H. Timberlake, even bluffed the acting British governor, John Hathorn Hall, into getting Frederick Hards, AOC Aden, to fly him to Djibouti to interview Nouailhetas before his dismissal.
 In the end the Americans apologised for this interference.

-Only following Operation Streamline Jane—the Allied conquest of Madagascar (September–November 1942)—and Operation Torch—the Allied landing in French Morocco and Algeria in November 1942—did one third of the Somali garrison, the first battalion of Senegalese Tirailleurs under Colonel Sylvain Eugène Raynal, cross the border into British Somaliland and defect.
+Only following Operation Streamline Jane—the Allied conquest of Madagascar (September–November 1942)—and Operation Torch—the Allied landing in French Morocco and Algeria in November 1942—did one third of the Somali garrison, the first battalion of Senegalese Tirailleurs under Colonel Georges Charles Raymond Raynal, cross the border into British Somaliland and defect.
 This prompted the new governor, Christian Raimond Dupont, to offer the British an economic agreement without surrender, but it was rejected.
 He was informed that if the colony surrendered without firing a shot, the French right to it would be respected in the post-war order.
 On hearing this, Dupont surrendered and Colonel Raynal's troops crossed back into French Somaliland on 26 December 1942, completing its liberation.
 The official handover took place at 10:00 p.m. on 28 December.

 The first governor appointed under the Free French was André Bayardelle (FR), transferred from New Caledonia in December 1942.
 Under Bayardelle, the Bataillon de tirailleurs somalis was recruited for service in Europe.
 Late in 1943 he was transferred to become Governor-General of French Equatorial Africa.
 His replacement, Raphaël Saller (FR), took office on 13 January 1944.
 Shortly after he took office, a commission was created to examine those civil servants and other collaborators who had remained loyal to Vichy.
 In general, only their political allegiance during 1940–42 mattered, and Vichyites were dismissed from public service permanently.
 He too was shuffled along, and began a long career in the colonial service in French West Africa.
 The next governor, Jean Chalvet, was replaced within a few weeks by Jean Beyries as acting governor.
 Djibouti began to return to normal in mid-1945 when a sufficient number of natives who had fled to neighbouring countries had returned so that the port could operate again.
 Provisions were coming in from Ethiopia, Madagascar and French North Africa.
 The power plant was in poor condition and electricity functioned only intermittently, while the rail infrastructure was in disrepair and awaiting deliveries on orders placed in the United States when the war ended.